temportalflux/integro-tabletop/Backlog.md

 # Backlog
 -----

-## Descriptive Modals
-Modals for all elements with tooltips & more.

-### Death Saving Throws
-- in the hit points UI, shown when current hp is 0

-### Speeds & Senses
-- values & sources
-- description of speeds & senses

-### Defenses
-- Long-form description, split into sections (resistant, immune, vulnerable) with values and their sources

-### Conditions
-- Add/Remove conditions

-### Other
-- Each Item
-- Each Attack
-- Each Feature

 ## Attacks per Action
 Track Attacks per Action & display in attacks pane

-## Actions in Combat
-- section which lists all the actions that can be used in combat
-- Attack, Cast a Spell, Dash, Disengage, Dodge, Grapple, Help, Hide, Improvise, Ready, Search, Shove, Use an Object
-- each of these can be clicked on to open a modal with their description

-## Classes
-- Add hard-coded class content for each class (Barbarian, Bard, Cleric, Druid, Fighter, Monk, Paladin, Ranger, Rogue, Sorcerer, Warlock, Wizard)
-- Add 1 subclass for each class in content

-## Currency
-- Items can have the ability to hold currency
-- Main inventory has the primary currency container
-- can store as u64 where: PP: x1000, GP: x100, SP: x10, CP: x1

-## Item Containers
-- Only items in the characters main inventory can be equipped
-- Weight Capacity (optional)
-- Entries (list of items)

 ## Attunement UI
 - 3 slots to which attunable items can be "equipped"